ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 devil.

 "So it started soon after I had to witness Abel's unfortunate death.
-I went in to the woods after being banish by my parents, and I killed a deer.
+I went in to the woods after being banished by my parents, and I killed a deer.
 As I was eating the deer, a hawk flew above me, and said, 'Caw CAW!
 Can I get a piece of that?
 Caw CAW!' and so of course, I replied, 'Only after I'm done with it.'
 And the hawk replied 'Caw, After your done, Caw, works for me, Caw'